modolabs/Kurogo-Mobile-Web/doc/Guide/configuration.rst

 Keep in mind that this setting is independent of -local files. -local files will override any option presuming *CONFIG_IGNORE_LOCAL* is not enabled.

+Kurogo has included a series of example -production.ini files to indicate recommended values for production servers

 -------------------------------
 Retrieving Configuration Values
 -------------------------------